 Expanding the Effort

-In May 2012, the President issued Executive Order 13610, which requires federal agencies to continually scrutinize rules and requirements on the books to make sure they are still necessary, streamlined and up-to-date.
+In May 2012, Executive Order 13610, which requires federal agencies to continually scrutinize rules and requirements on the books to make sure they are still necessary, streamlined and up-to-date.

-The President emphasized that agencies should give special consideration to reducing burdens on small businesses and should prioritize “initiatives that will produce significant quantifiable monetary savings or significant quantifiable reductions in paperwork burdens.
+The Executive Order emphasizes that agencies should give special consideration to reducing burdens on small businesses and should prioritize “initiatives that will produce significant quantifiable monetary savings or significant quantifiable reductions in paperwork burdens.
 GSA's Paperwork Reduction Plan is included in the Retrospective Analysis (November 2012).